artificialdream/artificialdream.github.io/_posts/2015-01-10-welcome-to-jekyll.markdown

 ---

 The Synthetica Web  site is  ONLINE!

+HELLO WORLD!